 - Children at this age struggle to transition effectively from preschool to life at kindergarten.
 This is the first time they might experience the feeling of being separated from their friends in preschool.
 If a child hasn’t been to preschool, then interacting with a completely different group of people can be quite taxing for him.
 This is combined with a new lifestyle of sitting quietly in a place and paying attention to what is being taught without the freedom available at home.

 - An excessive curiosity of sorts could also manifest into frustration-filled behaviour.
 This is when the kids do not realize their capabilities of doing activities and get frustrated with repeated failures.

-Here are a few ways to deal with your child’s behaviour problem at this age.
+Disciplining 5-year-olds is a challenging task on its own, but not impossible.
+Here are a few ways to effectively deal with your child’s behaviour problem at this age.

 1. Keep it Simple

-A kid at this age is not prepared to understand the rationale behind his behaviour.
+A kid at this age is unprepared to understand the rationale behind his behaviour.
 Trying to explain it to him could confuse him even more.
 Your child will continue to show tantrums over time if things don’t go his way.
 So, you should explain to him about his behaviour in a gentle tone and in the simplest way possible.
-Tell him his mistake and ask him politely to not repeat it.
+Tell him his mistake and ask him politely not to repeat it.